ayeshaghazi/fastai/README.md

 # fastai
-"Practical Deep Learning for Coders with fastai and PyTorch"
+"Practical Deep Learning for Coders with fastai and PyTorch" by Jeremy Howard and Sylvain Gugger